quartzjer/bitgram/README.md

 * get sealed copy and section of merkle tree to validate integrity
 * derive secret, return to agent
 * agent collects fee by broadcasting frozen tx w/ secret, always contains key to unseal

+## compute

+> wild west

+* select 1+ compute nodes from the DHT
+* negotiate escro'd microtx (penny bank) with all
+* share the "difference" of secrets w/ the nodes (each get others but not own)
+* nodes must all collaborate to "compute", carefully share secrets to get their own
+* program signals sync events w/ dynamic state, used to validate all nodes
+* all nodes must have all secrets and sign final tx
+* may only be triggered by blockchain events (getting funded?)